Getting started with object storage

 • Select your storage policy.

-• If you check “public”, there will not be need for credentials to reach the container (good for when using the object storage as a CDN for instance).
+• If you check public, users will not need any credentials reach the container (good for when using the object storage as a CDN for example).

-You are now able to upload objects using the portal, by pressing the container icon and then pressing “upload file” or “create folder”.
+You are now able to upload objects by using the portal, by pressing the container icon and then pressing Upload file or Create folder.
 You are also able to use the container via external access, see each protocol sub-article for more information.

 OpenStack Horizon

-To create a container using OpenStack Horizon, follow these steps:
+To create a container by using OpenStack Horizon

 • Name your container.